bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:37:35

-Which means that you don't even have to commit to SegWit, you just have to put Upperturn in a Coinbase transaction.
+Which means that you don't even have to commit to SegWit; you just have to put Upperturn in a coinbase transaction.
 That will be the rule.
 But of course, it's easier to just say SegWit.

 Aaron van Wirdum: 00:37:46